mkltkn/What-a-software-developer-should-know/README.md

 79- What is Time Complexity?

-80- What is Spacae Complexity?
+80- What is Space Complexity?